-The jobs report can be further customized to show any data available in the recipe, e.g. if processing invoices, your job report can have Invoice ID, Invoice amount, etc. Below, as the recipe is syncing Salesforce accounts and Zendesk organizations, the relevant IDs and names are shown in the custom jobs report.
+The jobs report can be further customized to show any data available in the recipe, e.g. if processing invoices, your job report can have Invoice ID, Invoice amount, etc. Below, as the recipe is retrieving details about a Zendesk ticket, the relevant IDs and names are reflected in the custom jobs report.

 Customized jobs report page

 You can use datapills from any data tree in your recipe for the column values.
-In the example below, the custom jobs report contains the Xero invoice ID, Infusionsoft invoice ID, as well as payment and contact information.
+In the example below, the custom jobs report contains the Salesforce name and Salesforce IDn.